Denver-Devs/denverdevs.org/readme.md

 ## Acknowledgments

-* Shout out to the Vue.js team and Vue-CLI.
+* Shout out to the Vue.js team and VuePress.
 Got us up and running in no time.
 * Appreciate the free tiers open on so many great tools out there - they're a lifesaver when it comes to non-profit community projects.
 * The admins & community of denverdevs.org, thanks for being here.
 * Also thanks to PurpleDoor for the rad [readme template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).